PIC16B/git-practice/README.md

 # Practice with git and GitHub
-im jose and i edited this file online! im jose and i edited this file!
+im jose and i add new line to main branch to test merge commands im jose and i edited this file online! im jose and i edited this file!
 \[Your Step 3 Edit Here\]